TanguyLallemand/similarity-graph/README.md

     -d or --default to let script choose for output file and directory names -e or --concatenate to concatenate graphs from different fasta files into one -p or --png to ask to save output graph in png
-    -s or --save to save alignements in a text file
+    -s or --save to save alignments in a text file
     -h or --help to display a help message

 You can also give as argument a name or path of a fasta file that you want to compute.
-Example: sequences.fasta or subdirectory\sequences.fasta
+Example: sequences.fasta or subdirectory\sequences.fasta.
+Please be careful, if script is called with a fasta file given as argument, flags must be after filename
 ### Examples of call:

      ./script_python.py -a -d

 To ask script to work on all fasta files with default configuration

-     ./script_python.py sequences.fasta -s
+     ./script_python.py sequence.fasta -s

  To align all sequences from sequences.fasta with default cut off (100).
-Alignements produced will be saved in output_sequences.txt
+Alignments produced will be saved in output_sequences.txt

     ./script_python.py -a -c 200